Pharmacy Director Salary

 Common Career Paths for Pharmacy Director

 Many Pharmacy Directors move into a Hospital Pharmacy Director role, which does not lead to a big boost in pay.
 Hospital Pharmacy Directors on average bring in a similar salary to Pharmacy Directors.
-Pharmacy Directors most often move into positions as Hospital Pharmacists or Pharmacist in Charges.
-Hospital Pharmacists actually earn $35K less on average, however, and Pharmacist in Charges earn $23K less per year than Pharmacy Directors do.
+Pharmacy Directors most frequently advance into Pharmacist in Charge and Hospital Pharmacist roles even though the median salaries are $23K lower and $34K lower, respectively.

 Pharmacy Director Job Listings

 Survey results suggest that Pharmacy Directors use a fairly large toolkit of professional skills.
 Most notably, skills in Clinical Supervision, People Management, Budget Management, and Operations Management are correlated to pay that is above average.
 At the other end of the pay range are skills like Pharmacotherapy.
 Most people skilled in Operations Management are similarly competent in Budget Management and Clinical Supervision.

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Those in the early stages of their career can expect to make around $133K; however, individuals with five to 10 years of experience bring in $141K on average — a distinctly larger sum.
 The average pay reported by folks with 10 to 20 years of experience is around $137K.
 Big financial gains seem to result from working for more than two decades; veterans in this group report earning $141K on average.